mattbierner/blog.mattbierner.com/_posts/2015-09-21-stupid-template-tricks-template-assembler.md

 };
 ```

-On a 32bit machine, here's the eight top level general purpose registers.
+On a 32bit machine, here are the eight top level general purpose registers.

 ```cpp
 constexpr auto eax = GeneralPurposeRegister<4, 0>{};